andrewacashner/hearingfaithms/chapters/chapter-3.md

 manifest changing ways of thinking about the relationship between earthly music and heavenly or divine music, in the midst of shifting early modern understandings of the cosmos, the human body, and society.

+These pieces connected faith and hearing by making Christ the Word audible through poetic and musical structures; in fact they in a sense "incarnate" the poetry and give it material form through musical performance in a specific place and time.
+The ingenuity of the structures suggests that the creators and performers of these villancicos sought primarily not to teach doctrine, but to promote doxology---glorifying God through contemplative devotion.
+They invite listeners to respond to the mystery of the Incarnation in awe, wonder, and adoration.
 They advocate and embody a Neoplatonic listening practice in which music points beyond itself to a higher, unhearable music of heavenly truth.

 ### "Voices of the Chapel Choir" and the "Unspeaking Word"